 Candidates’ progress on the Programme is carefully graduated: Module 1 is essentially developmental, Modules 2 and 3 continue development but add formal assessment, and Module 4 also continues development.
 Modules 5 and 6 focus on formal assessment and Module 7 is revision.

-aptassist, our Online eLearning portal is an upgraded version of the SAKAI Student Support Software.
+aptassist, our Online eLearning portal is an upgraded version of the Moodle Student Support Software.

-APT candidates are required to attend no less than 75% of sessions to pass and have access to video recordings of the classes in order to meet the attendance requirement.
+APT candidates are required to attend no less than 75% of sessions to pass.

 There are no prescribed books as such.
 As a Professional Competence Development Programme, students are expected to consult such books as are necessary in the circumstances.
 Guidance is provided in the developmental Programme material and contact sessions.